Roy Dotrice: Radio and audiobooks

 In 1982 BBC Radio 4 broadcast Dotrice's reading of G.B.
 Edwards' novel The Book of Ebenezer Le Page in twenty-eight 15-minute parts on its Woman's Hour segment.
 The producer subsequently wrote that the serialisation was "without question the most popular serial I have ever done in the 500 or so I have produced in the last 21 years ...".

 He subsequently performed "The Islander", a stage version of The Book of Ebenezer Le Page, to critical success at the Theatre Royal Lincoln.
 In 2012 AudioGO produced a complete and unabridged recording of Ebenezer Le Page, which is available on Audible.

 Dotrice recorded audiobooks for each book in George R. R. Martin's series A Song of Ice and Fire.
 In 2005, when he was replaced by John Lee for the fourth installment, A Feast for Crows, due to his health, fans petitioned and argued for a re-release with Dotrice once he was able to perform again.
 Random House, the publisher, relented and Dotrice's version was released in 2011.
 That same year, he was awarded the world record for most character voices in an audiobook for his recording of A Game of Thrones, which contained 224.

 Dotrice also narrated many storybook adaptations for Disney Records, including The Little Mermaid and Pooh's Heffalump Movie, for which he was nominated for a Grammy Award.

 Personal life and death

 Dotrice was married to Kay Newman (1929–2007), a television and stage actress, from 1947 until her death in 2007.
 They had three daughters—Michele, Yvette and Karen—all of whom have acted at various times in their lives.
 He was the father-in-law of actors Edward Woodward (Michele) and Alex Hyde-White (Karen).

+For more than twenty five years, Dotrice was a resident of the Highland Garden Hotel in Los Angeles where he lived with his wife in room 222, a suite once occupied by L Ron Hubbard.

 Dotrice was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours.
-He died at the age of 94 on 16 October 2017 in London; no cause was given.
+He died on 16 October 2017 in London, aged 94.